Copperminer02/Cancer-Statistical-Study/README.md

 - Machine learning models will be connected to SQL database in Jupyter notebook importing the following libraries: sqlalchemy & psycopg2.

-- The final cleaned & analyzed data will be exported as CSV files to be then utilized in Tableau for visualizations.
+- The final cleaned & analyzed data will be exported as CSV files to be then utilized in Tableau for visualizations as deemed appropriate by group.

 ## ML Mockup and Data Flow